Drs. Foster & Smith

 Foster & Smith, Inc. was an American mail order and e-commerce pet supply corporation based in Rhinelander, Wisconsin.
 The company funds PetEducation.com, a "resource for any pet owner who is seeking information."

-Founded in 1983 by veterinarians Race Foster, Rory Foster, and Marty Smith, the company has experienced rapid growth, expanding from 2 employees and $30,000 in sales in 1983 to over 550 employees and $250 million in sales in 2008.
+Founded in 1983 by veterinarians Race Foster, Rory Foster, and Marty Smith, the company experienced rapid growth, expanding from 2 employees and $30,000 in sales in 1983 to over 550 employees and $250 million in sales in 2008.
 The company's first catalog was a 16-pages, two-color production selling canine medications.
 As the company grew, toys, pet furniture, and other products were added.
 Feline and equine products were added in 1988.
 The Drs.
-Foster & Smith line of products launched in 1993 includes products ranging from company-formulated brands of cat, dog food to medications and pet furniture.
+Foster & Smith line of products, launched in 1993, includes products ranging from company-formulated brands of cat and dog food to medications and pet furniture.